Kebayoran railway station: History

-In the late-1980s the number of tracks was reduced to only three, and carriage loading and unloading activities had stopped because trucks transporting materials could operate directly to the loading and unloading location.
+In the late-1980s the number of tracks was reduced to only three, and carriage loading and unloading activities stopped as trucks transporting materials began to operate directly to the loading and unloading location.

 In 1992–1994, the Tanah Abang–Serpong plot was electrified with French model overhead lines, one of which was to support the Serpong Express EMU journey which was touted as the forerunner of the current Rangkasbitung Line.
 At the time, only tracks 1 and 2 were electrified at the station, with track 3 was only electrified after 2005 with a Japanese-style overhead line pole.
 In addition, it was estimated that in the early 1990s the station platform was also heightened.

 In the early 2000s, the station had a total of 3 tracks, with track 1 as a straight track, track 2 as a turn signal used for both traffic and crossings, and track 3 used for overtaking trains, although this line is sometimes used as a place to store or stabling the Plasser & Theurer maintenance train unit.
 Since the double track operation on Tanah Abang–Serpong line as of 4 July 2007, the station layout has been overhauled by adding track 2 as a new straight track.

 In order to increase the occupancy of KRL Green Line passengers, in 2014-2016 the Ministry of Transportation of Indonesia began major renovation for several stations (including Kebayoran Station) into 2 levels with modern and magnificent architecture and complete facilities.
 On 11 May 2016, the construction of the three stations were completed and inaugurated by the Director General of Railways, Hermanto Dwiatmoko together with the Regent of Lebak, Iti Octavia Jayabaya, at Maja Station.